muldon/dupPredictorRep/README.md

 ### Prerequisites

 Note: all the experiments were conducted over a server equipped with 80 GB RAM, 2.4 GHz on twelve cores and 64-bit Linux Mint Cinnamon operating system.
 We strongly recommend a similar or better hardware environment.
-Operation System however can be changed.
+The operating system however could be changed.

 Softwares:
 1. [Java 1.8]